prabh8331/ISS_e2e_data_engineering_project/readme.md

 # International space station, end to end Data Engineering live streaming project

 This project covers creation of robust data engineering pipeline, which uses various technologies like, Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, Cassandra and Docker

+Link to final dashboard- [link](isspydash.prabshhs.in)

 ## Architecture Flowchart

 ![FLowchart](ISS_system_Architecture.png)

+## Containers and their configrations

 ### Add mail and password to envronment variable in airflow webserver and scheduler